MerchantBanker.ca

 Production capacity is the operational value lever.
 Statistics Canada reported food manufacturing capacity utilization of approximately 79.5% in July 2025, compared with 78.3% for total manufacturing.
 This does not prove every plant has profitable excess capacity, but it supports a practical acquisition thesis: selected food processors may have available or improvable capacity that can be converted into revenue, margin expansion, and enterprise value if operational bottlenecks are addressed.

-The conclusion is clear: the Canadian frozen-food and ready-to-eat sector is a credible acquisition and financing niche when positioned as a national food-manufacturing platform strategy, not merely a product category.
+The conclusion is clear: the Canadian frozen-food and ready-to-eat sector is a credible acquisition and financing niche when positioned as a national food-manufacturing platform strategy, not merely as a product category.

 1. Strategic Thesis